 So before you wonder how, I know the perfect platform where you can learn from the best chefs in the world: Masterclass.

-It’s a video streaming platform with over 18 cooking masterclasses from renowned chefs like Gordon Ramsay, Thomas Keller, Alice Waters, Gabriela Camara, Massimo Bottura and so many more.
-These masterclasses are for everyone and any skill level.
-From learning how to cook Italian, Mexican, Japanese, French Pastry to the cooking fundamentals.
+It’s a video streaming platform with over 18 cooking masterclasses from renowned chefs like Gordon Ramsay, Thomas Keller, Alice Waters, Gabriela Camara, Massimo Bottura, and so many more.
+These masterclasses are for everyone and any skill level, from learning how to cook Italian, Mexican, Japanese, and French Pastry to the cooking fundamentals.
 There is a cooking class that will fit anyone.
 And with a subscription, you do not only have access to all the cooking classes on the platform but also over 100 different other classes from the world’s best experts.
 Now learning new things after 50 suddenly gets very easy.